openPMD/openPMD-api/docs/source/utilities/benchmark.rst

  * The number *n* of iterations.
 The benchmark will effectively be repeated *n* times.

 The benchmark object is globally (i.e. by its constructor) specified by:

  * The base path to use.
 This will be extended with the chosen backend's filename extension.
    Benchmarks might overwrite each others' files.
  * The total extent of the dataset across all MPI ranks.
  * The ``BlockSlicer``, i.e. an object telling each rank which portion of the dataset to write to and read from.
    Most users will be content with the implementation provided by ``OneDimensionalBlockSlicer`` that will simply divide the dataset into hyperslabs along one dimension, default = 0.
+This implementation can also deal with odd dimensions that are not divisible by the MPI size.
  * A ``DatasetFillerProvider``. ``DatasetFiller<T>`` is an abstract class template whose job is to create the write data of type ``T`` for one run of the benchmark.
 Since one Benchmark object allows to use several datatypes, a ``DatasetFillerProvider`` is needed to create such objects. ``DatasetFillerProvider`` is a template parameter of the benchmark class template and should be a templated